remp2020/dn-remp-paywall/README.md

 From your WordPress administration panel go to `Plugins > Installed Plugins` and scroll down until you find `DN REMP CRM Auth` plugin.
 You will need to activate it first.

-You will also need to install *REMP CRM Auth plugin* (we need this one to acces REMP data) and *Classic Editor* (because we arecurrently supporting the only classic editor).
+You will also need to install *REMP CRM Auth plugin* (we need this one to acces REMP data).

 ### Configuration